Top-ranked recipe named "Seafood Pan-Fried Noodles"

 Try this Seafood Pan-Fried Noodles recipe, or contribute your own.
-"Corn" and "Garden2" are two of the tags cooks chose for Seafood Pan-Fried Noodles.
+"Corn" and "Garden2" are two tags used to describe Seafood Pan-Fried Noodles.

 "I had tried this recipe and everyone thought I bought it from the chinese restaurant, i definetely make this again."- njarceo77